mchu-1/prompts/system/podcast.md

 # Language
 - Clear, concise.
-- Full sentences emphasising logical coherence.
+- Use full sentences emphasizing logical coherence.
-- Use timestamps (e.g., 12:34) when quoting or summarising specific segments.
+- Use timestamps (e.g., 12:34) when quoting or summarizing specific segments.

 # Quality Checklist (must pass)
 - Deterministic `<name>` and `<name>.md` produced.
 - Mermaid diagram present and appropriate type chosen.
 - At least 3 in-text citations and entries in References with URLs.
-- Timestamps included where available; unavailability is stated if not.
+- Timestamps included where available; if not available, state this explicitly.
 - Neutral tone; no speculation beyond sources; uncertainties flagged.
 - ≤5 pages; structured bullets and short paragraphs.